 There are several evidence‑based strategies that SLPs can use to promote literacy skills in children with communication disorders.
 Some key strategies include:

-1. Phonological Awareness Interventions: Phonological awareness interventions focus on developing a child's ability to recognize and manipulate the sounds in spoken language.
-SLPs can use a variety of activities, such as rhyming games, sound blending and segmenting exercises, and phoneme manipulation tasks to help children improve their phonological awareness skills.
+1. Phonological Awareness Interventions -- Activities such as rhyming games, sound blending and segmenting exercises, and phoneme manipulation tasks help children improve their phonological awareness skills.

 Reading more: